Prita Tina Yeganeh

 Brand Strategy, Visual Identity Systems, Typography, Messaging Frameworks, and Print & Packaging.

-/ INTERFACESWebsite Design & Implementation
+Website Design & Implementation

-Location
+• Location

 Brisbane, Australia

-Her brand is an extension of her artistic and community practice rather than a layer applied to it.
+Prita Tina Yeganeh is a visual artist and community facilitator whose practice is shaped by lived experience, cultural inheritance, and long-form making.
+Developed through an active collaboration that centers the artist’s agency, her brand is an extension of her practice rather than a layer applied to it.
 It is shaped by the same values that guide her work: slowness, care, authorship, and responsibility to land, culture, and community.
 Every design decision functions as a carrier of meaning, reinforcing the ethics of her practice through form, structure, and restraint.

 White space and pacing are central to the brand system.
 The website resists density and spectacle, creating room for reflection and breath.
 This spatial restraint mirrors Yeganeh’s durational approach to making, where time is an active material and absence is as considered as presence.
-Navigation remains simple and unobtrusive, prioritising accessibility and legibility over performance.
+Navigation remains simple and unobtrusive, prioritizing accessibility and legibility over performance.

 Imagery is treated with restraint and respect.
 Works are documented in ways that preserve process, trace, and material integrity, avoiding excessive cropping or enhancement.
 The brand does not seek to translate the work into a market-ready aesthetic, but to hold it accurately and responsibly, allowing viewers to encounter it on its own terms.

 Across the system, the brand functions as a form of facilitation rather than self-promotion.
-It supports the work without speaking over it, and communicates authorship without centring ego.
+It supports the work without speaking over it, and communicates authorship without centering ego.
 The result is a brand that captures Yeganeh’s commitment to cultural care, collective responsibility, and slow, relational practice, using design not as amplification, but as alignment.